oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### What are the offerings of OCI Kubernetes Monitoring Solution ?

-OCI Kubernetes Monitoring Solution is a turn-key Kubernetes monitoring and management package based on OCI Logging Analytics cloud service, OCI Monitoring, OCI Management Agent and Fluentd.
-It helps collecting various telemetry data (logs, metrics, Kubernetes objects state) from your Kubernetes cluster into OCI Logging Analytics and OCI Monitoring).
+OCI Kubernetes Monitoring Solution is a turn-key Kubernetes monitoring and management package based on OCI Log Analytics cloud service, OCI Monitoring, OCI Management Agent and Fluentd.
+It helps collecting various telemetry data (logs, metrics, Kubernetes objects state) from your Kubernetes cluster into OCI Log Analytics and OCI Monitoring).
 It also provides rich visual experiences using the collected information through Kubernetes Solution UX and pre-defined set of Dashboards.

 ### What are the supported methods of installation ?